Echinacea, Elderflower & Elderberry – Important Covid-19 Info

 THE BOTTOM LINE: Echinacea and Elderberry (and Elderflower) would be helpful to take when there is a threat of potential illness (like there is now) or if one has been exposed to an illness (which we may have been – it’s hard to tell without everyone being tested).
 It will support and help “wake up” the immune system to prepare it for a quicker response.
 It will then modulate and regulate the immune system response, even when the immune system is over-responding.
 Using Echinacea or Elderflower/Berry all of the time is not necessary however – only in times of threat, exposure or need.
 Use it only when necessary.
 As this current Covid-19 pandemic represents a threat, need and possibly potential exposure, now would be an appropriate time to use both herbs.

-There's your science lesson for the day! :)
+There’s your science lesson for the day! 🙂

-I also received some information on Elderberry and Elderflower (which again, we use in our Cold & Flu Tincture).
+I also received some information on Elderberry and Elderflower (which again, we use in our Cold Comfort Tincture).
 Written by a pediatrician who specializes in difficult cases, he has written information on Elderberry and Elderflower which also are immune modulators rather than stimulators as described above in the case with Echinacea.
-Here is the link to his information - it is much easier to read and grasp!
+Here is the link to his information – it is much easier to read and grasp!

 He suggests taking moderate doses of Vitamin C whereas some other sources say to take very high doses.
 My recommendation is to take it to bowel tolerance.
 Your body knows what it needs.
 Too much for your body will cause diarrhea.
 If that happens, just cut back until you find the right amount for you.
 Smaller doses taken more frequently (such as every 2 hours for example) will help your body to accept and use more.
 For me, I can’t remember to take it that often, so I take it morning and night to bowel tolerance.
 Do what you can!